briankimstudio/awesome-drug-response-prediction/README.md

 > Approaches

 - Merge multiple data for training : Multi-omics data analysis

+  Regarding when to merge multi-omics data for training, there are two different ways.

   1. Early integration : Concatenate omics data, then learn features via autoencoders
      - Disdavangages
        1. Each omics' unique distribution is disregarded